 Concept of Operations

-- The BOCES-wide safety plan is directly linked to the individual building-level emergency response plans.
-Protocols guide the development and implementation of individual building-level emergency response plan.
+- The BOCES-wide school safety plan is directly linked to the individual building-level emergency response plan to the school.
+Protocols reflected in the BOCES-wide school safety plan guide the development and implementation of individual building-level emergency response plan.

 - In the event of an emergency or violent incident, the initial response to all emergencies at an individual school is by the building-level emergency response team.